GENERAL PROVISIONS

 Certified residential real estate appraiser—A person who holds a certificate issued under authority of section 6(a)(1) and (d) of the act and § 36.11 (relating to qualifications for certification as residential real estate appraiser) and who is authorized to perform appraisals of residential properties of one-to-four dwelling units in all transactions, whether Federally-related or non-Federally-related.

-Distance education—An educational process based on the geographical separation of the learner and instructor, which provides interaction between the learner and instructor and includes testing.
-Examples include CD or DVD ROM, on-line learning, correspondence courses, video conferencing, and video and remote television courses.
+Distance education—Except as otherwise required by AQB Qualification Criteria, an educational process based on the geographical separation of the learner and instructor, which provides interaction between the learner and instructor and includes testing.
+Examples include CD-ROM or DVD-ROM, on-line learning, correspondence courses, video conferencing, and video and remote television courses.

 Feasibility analysis—A study of the cost-benefit relationship of an economic endeavor.